 Where to Go for Help

 Rackham’s Graduate Student and Program Consultation Services (GSPCS) provides a safe and confidential environment to discuss concerns, and advises faculty, postdoctoral fellows, staff, and students on matters related to emergencies, crisis situations, disputes, and student conduct violations.
-The Resolution Office also provides information about Rackham Graduate School and university policies and procedures, makes referrals, and offers resources when appropriate.
+GSPCS’s resolution services also provide information about Rackham Graduate School and university policies and procedures, makes referrals, and offers resources when appropriate.

 The University Ombuds office is a safe place where student questions, complaints, and concerns about the functioning of the university can be discussed confidentially.
 Rather than being an advocate for either side in a dispute, the Office of the Ombuds serves as an impartial advocate for fair and consistent treatment.
 Through informal dispute resolution services, resources, referrals, and discussion of available options, the work of the ombuds office may supplement more formal university-wide and unit-specific dispute resolution processes.